dangarmol/web-development-notes-fcc/README.md

 # FreeCodeCamp Web Development Projects

-A place to keep all of my solutions to the FreeCodeCamp exercises and projects for web development.
-The Python certifications and exercises are on a separate repository.
+My solutions for the coursework on the FreeCodeCamp web design certifications.
+The projects for the certifications are kept in separate repositories.